 Skip to content

+Opportunity Card (Chancenkarte).
 Life in Germany.
-Opportunity Card (Chancenkarte).
 With the shortage of highly qualified workers, Germany is actively looking to overcome this with the German Opportunity Card, also known as the Chancenkarte.
 This Card will open the path for an easier way to immigrate to Germany.

 This permit will allow non-EU citizens to enter and live in Germany, and look for job opportunities in their speciality.
 The new Skilled Immigration Act (FEG) makes it easier for skilled workers with vocational training and individuals with practical knowledge to immigrate to Germany.